Learn how to apply for University Centre Peterborough.

 University Centre Peterborough welcomes enquiries and applications from disabled students whether disability is due to mobility or sensory impairment, specific learning difficulties, mental health issues or a medical condition.

 Applications from disabled students are processed the same way but applicants should declare their disability at the application stage so that UCP can contact you to assess how to meet any support needs you may have.
 Disabled applicants may be invited to visit the campus so that this can be done in person.
+Please note it does take time to organise the support and make the arrangements so please ensure that you apply as soon as possible.

 APCL relates to learning completed through an earlier course of study.
 If you have previously completed a course which is relevant to your proposed course, you should make this clear when you apply for admission.
 To be eligible for consideration in this way you must be able to submit certification, which shows your success in a final assessment for that course.
 Learning must be current i.e. completed within the last five years.
+Simple participation in a course or an attendance certificate is not sufficient.

 UCP offers students mobility in their studies, by recognising learning they may have completed elsewhere, before applying to study.
 The Accreditation of Prior Learning processes ensure that we can take this into account when determining the modules you must study.
 It is important that you should identify any relevant prior learning when you apply.
 Should your previous study specifically relate to modules on the course you wish to undertake.
-We may approve a reduced programme of studay, thus shortening the time it takes to obtain your award.
+We may approve a reduced programme of study, thus shortening the time it takes to obtain your award.

 Where this relates to learning completed through an earlier course of study, this is called Prior Certificated Learning, and where learning has been achieved through relevant work or experience, this is referred to as Prior Experiential Learning.
 Claims must be approved before you commence a course.